 - Dycem non-slip surface – I buy it for work in bulk like this, but it comes in smaller sizes, too.

-- Beyond Play Adaptive Scissors (go to link, then search “scissors”)
+- Beyond Play Adaptive Scissors (go to this link, then search “scissors”)

 - Giftwrap cutter like this one

 - Note: I am currently not an affiliate, I don’t earn anything if you click the links above.

 - Teacher Appreciation Give-a-way: Send the code word that I share in the episode to my email shown above.
 Note: I promise that I will share or sell your email or put you on my email list.
 I will only reply saying I got your entry, and I will email again if you are the winner.

 - The transcript for this episode is at the bottom of this page.
 (Sorry, but I deleted the code word from the transcript below.)